CallMeKass/KSH/README.md

  - build: The default make function.
 Compiles source code and makes it executable.
  - clean: Removes the compiled version of KSH from the source directory

-#### UPCOMING MAKE FUNCTIONS:
- - install: Installs KSH into /bin
- - uninstall: Removes KSH from /bin
- - update: Pulls latest source code from repo.
-Does not compile source code.